-The requested exemption would authorize commercial operations using these UAVs for land survey and safety applications.
-These operations will be subject to strict operating and conditions defined by the UAV manufacturer's standards and procedures
+The requested exemption would authorize commercial operations using the UAV for real estate and sporting event photography and videography.
+These operations will be subject to strict operating conditions defined by the UAV manufacturer's standards and procedures in order to ensure at least an equivalent level of safety to currently authorized operations using manned aircrafts.

-Upon receipt of the exemption contemplated herein, FMC shall, if required, obtain a Certificate of Waiver or Authorization (COA) from the FAA prior to conducting operations in the national air space.
+Upon receipt of the exemption contemplated herein, I shall, if required, obtain a Certificate of Waiver or Authorization (COA) form the FAA Air Traffic Organization prior to conducting operation(s) in the NAS.